3mdeb/news-and-ideas/post.md

+---
-# Robot Framework - using Request library for control RPI GPIO's
+post_title: Robot Framework - using Request library for control RPI GPIO's
+author: Daniel Konopski
+layout: post
+published: false
+post_date: 2017-01-17 14:31:00
+tags:
+  - RTE
+categories:
+  - App Dev
+ ---

 Requests library is one of the most popular libraries implemented for Robot Framework.
 It is very important for testing distributed applications, so this is